flohil/wdio-workflo/docs/list.md

 the `PageElement` instances managed by a `PageElementList` eventually reach an expected state within a specific timeout.
-It consists of state check functions only that return `true` if all `PageElement` instances for which the state check function was executed eventually reached the expected state within the timeout.
+It consists of state check functions only that return `true` if all `PageElement` instances for which the state check function was executed eventually reached the expected state within the specified timeout.
 Otherwise, `false` will be returned.

-If you use a filter mask, the `eventually` API only checks the state of `PageElement` instances which are included by the filter mask.
+If you use a [filter mask](#filter-masks), the `eventually` API only checks the state of `PageElement` instances which are included by the filter mask.
 Otherwise, the `eventually` API checks the state of all managed `PageElement` instances.

 #### Timeout